-- (1) The bidder must not dispose of any securities in the bid class during the bid period. - (1A) An offence based on subsection (1) is an offence of strict liability.

-- (2) Subsection (1) does not apply to a disposal of securities by the bidder if: - (a) someone else who is not an associate of the bidder makes an offer, or improves the consideration offered, under a takeover bid for securities in the bid class after the bidder's statement is given to the target; and - (b) the bidder disposes of the securities after the offer is made or the consideration is improved.
+- (1) The bidder must not dispose of any securities in the bid class during the bid period. - (1A) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) Subsection (1) does not apply to a disposal of securities by the bidder if: - (a) someone else who is not an associate of the bidder makes an offer, or improves the consideration offered, under a takeover bid for securities in the bid class after the bidder's statement is given to the target; and - (b) the bidder disposes of the securities after the offer is made or the consideration is improved.